kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.7/kosli_get_snapshot.md

 ---
-title: "kosli diff snapshots"
+title: "kosli get snapshot"
 beta: false
 deprecated: false
 ---

-# kosli diff snapshots
+# kosli get snapshot

 ## Synopsis

-Diff environment snapshots.
+Get a specified environment snapshot.
-Specify SNAPPISH_1 and SNAPPISH_2 by:
+ENVIRONMENT-NAME-OR-EXPRESSION can be specified as follows:
 - environmentName
     - the latest snapshot for environmentName, at the time of the request
     - e.g., **prod**